friendly/nestedLogit/README.md

 - `glance()`, `tidy()` are extensions of `broom::glance.glm()` and `broom::tidy.glm()` to obtain compact summaries of a `nested` model object\`.
+- `plot()` provides basic plots of the predicted probabilities over a range of values of the predictor variables.

 ## Examples